szze/SpecFlowPlus-Resources/Tutorial:-Customising-Reports.md

 ### Implementing a Render Function

 We will implement a function to render the pie chart that is very similar to the pie chart [[sample code|https://jsfiddle.net/gh/get/jquery/1.9.1/highslide-software/highcharts.com/tree/master/samples/highcharts/demo/pie-basic/]], but we are going to populate the chart with the results data from SpecFlow+.
 Add the following function to your template – preferably with the other functions.
-I have added the function after the doSetHeights function and before $(document).ready:
+I have added the function after the `doSetHeights` function and before `$(document).ready`:

 ```
 function renderPieChart() {